hsotoparada/DeepPhasePick/README.md

     dpp_config.set_time(dt_iter=1800., tstart="2015-04-03T00:00:00", tend="2015-04-03T02:00:00")

-Note that the windows will have the same duration except for the last window, which will be filled with the remainder data until `tend` in case
+Note that the windows created will have the same duration except for the last window, which will be filled with the remainder data until `tend` in case
 `dt_iter + tstart(last window) > tend`.

-To set the parameters defining how predicted discrete probability time series are computed when running phase detection on seismic waveforms, use `dpp_config.set_trigger()`.
+Parameters determining how predicted discrete probability time series are computed when running phase detection on seismic waveforms are defined using `dpp_config.set_trigger()`.

-For example, the following will compute the discrete probability time series in phase detection every 20 samples, using a probability threshold of 0.95 for P- and S-phases:
+For example, the following will compute the discrete probability time series every 20 samples, using a probability threshold of 0.95 for P- and S-phases:

     dpp_config.set_trigger(n_shift=20, pthres_p=[0.95, 0.001], pthres_s=[0.95, 0.001])

-To set the parameters applied in optional conditions for refining preliminary picks obtained from phase detection, use `dpp_config.set_picking()`.
+Parameters controlling the optional conditions applied for refining preliminary picks obtained from phase detection are defined using `dpp_config.set_picking()`.

 For example, the following will remove preliminary picks which are presumed false positive, by applying all of the four optional conditions described in the
-Supplementary Material of Soto and Schurr (2021).
+Text S1 in the Supplementary Material of Soto and Schurr (2021).
-This is the default and recommended option, especially when many presumed false positives may be observed when dealing with very noise waveforms or preprocessing seismic waveforms with different filters.
+This is the default and recommended option, especially when dealing with very noise waveforms or filtered seismic waveforms, which may increase the number of presumed false positives.
-Please refer to the Text S1 in the above-mentioned Supplementary Material to see how the different user-defined parameters are used to remove preliminary picks.

 Then refined pick onsets and their time uncertainties will be computed by applying 20 iterations of Monte Carlo Dropout.

-    dpp_config.set_picking(op_conds=['1','2','3','4'], dt_ps_max=25., dt_sdup_max=2., dt_sp_near=1.5, tp_th_add=1.5, run_mcd=True, mcd_iter=20)
+    dpp_config.set_picking(run_mcd=True, mcd_iter=20)

 More details on the arguments accepted by each of these configuration functions can be seen from the corresponding function documentation.